-Our property lawyers have many years’ experience helping home buyers and sellers in North and Mid Wales, covering all the legal aspects of residential property including:
+Our Property Lawyers are experts in their field and members of the Law Society's Conveyancing Quality Scheme and have many years’ experience helping home buyers and sellers in North and Mid Wales, covering all the legal aspects of residential property including:

 You would usually appoint a Conveyancing Solicitor at the point where you’ve had an offer ‘subject to contract’ accepted, but it is perhaps better if you make contact prior to finding a property to get an idea of the costs involved as this may influence your buying decision.
 The process can then be explained in as many details as you feel you need.
 Once you have appointed a Conveyancing Solicitor to act on your behalf, the next step would be to inform the estate agent whom you have appointed.
 The estate agent will then issue the buyer and seller’s solicitor with the relevant paperwork they require to open a file and get the ball rolling.
 Each solicitor then opens a file on behalf of their respective client (buyer or Seller) and proceeds to carry out identity and financial checks.
 You would then be advised to arrange a survey.
 Once the contract and title papers have been received by your lawyer, they will put in hand local authority and other searches, review the title and report to you on the content and extent of the same.
 At this stage pre-contract enquiries on the papers would be dealt with and a mortgage offer reported on when received.

 It is important to inspect the condition of the building itself in case there are any problems that could either be a safety risk or involve financial outlay either now or in the near future.